-While you may be slightly put off by the bright and early safari game drives in the mornings and may want to spend more time having a lie in a relaxing, our number 1 tip for getting the most out of your safari is to go on or experience each and every one of the safari activities available to you.
+While you may be slightly put off by the bright and early safari game drives in the mornings and may want to spend more time having a lie in a relaxing, THE number 1 tip for getting the most out of your safari is to go on each and every one of the safari trips available to you.
 The rule of thumb is: Be active when the animals are.

 And the best safari is the early morning one.
 Catch the hunted relaxing near their night's kill.
 The hunted still wary of nights dangers.
 This is the time that most animals head for water, and you may still glimpse the nocturnal creatures making their way homeward.

 Bush walks, morning game drives and evening game drives are all excellent opportunities to leave the lodge and explore the bush - and after all won't you just hate it if you miss the Leopard sighting or Lion kill one evening if you have selected to stay in and relax that evening?